-The extent of cracking along an intermediate beam, such as the beam on line C in Figure C5.39(a) depends on the relative magnitudes of inelastic deformation sustained in the perimeter frame (such as the frame on line 1) and an adjacent intermediate frame (such as frame on line 3 in Figure C5.39(a)).
+Figures C5.41 and C5.42 show the locations of potential wide cracks, which may limit strut and tie action in a floor.
+The length of these cracks around a perimeter frame (gridlines 1 and A in Figure C5.42) depends on the degree of restraint to outward movement of columns.
+The extent of cracking along an intermediate beam, such as the beam on line C in Figure C5.42 depends on the relative magnitudes of inelastic deformation sustained in the perimeter frame (such as the frame on line 1) and an adjacent intermediate frame (such as frame on line 3 in Figure C5.42).
 Where the intermediate frame is flexible compared to the perimeter frame, extensive inelastic deformation together with the associated elongation may occur in the perimeter frame with no appreciable inelastic deformation in the intermediate frame.

-Figure C5.38: Separation crack between floor and supporting beam due to frame elongation (Fenwick et al., 2010)
+Figure C5.41: Separation crack between floor and supporting beam due to frame elongation (Fenwick et al., 2010)

-(a) Plan on part of a floor showing areas where shear can be transferred to perimeter frames
+Figure C5.42: Plan on part of a floor showing location of cracks and areas where shear can be transferred to perimeter frames (Fenwick et al., 2010)